 Watch: Raum stars in Hoffenheim's 2-1 win over Freiburg

 Plays a bit like: David Alaba

-That midfield past means that Raum is very comfortable on the ball and has the smarts to know when to come inside from his left-back position or when to race down the flank.
+That midfield past means that Raum is very comfortable on the ball and has the smarts to know when to come inside or when to race down the flank.
 He possesses the vision to both find his attacking teammates within tight spaces as well as with crosses.
-Raum is also an aggressive attacking player, using his speed and strength to attack opposition full backs.
+Raum is also an aggressive attacking player, using his speed and strength to take on opposition full backs.

 Did you know?

-Raum was one of only three players to both represent Germany's U21 side at the European Championships in 2021 - going on to win that competition - and the Olympic Games in Japan which followed directly after.
-The others being Amos Pieper of Arminia Bielefeld and Arne Maier of Augsburg.
+Raum was one of only three players to represent both Germany's U21 side at the European Championships in 2021 and the Olympic Games in Japan which followed directly after.
+The others were Amos Pieper of Arminia Bielefeld and Arne Maier of Augsburg.
 In total, Raum made 46 appearances across the 2020/21 season.